 - 1 cucumber peeled, seeded and julienned

 - chili oil optional

-Add the ground meat and cook for 6 minutes and then add in the wine and stock.
-Bring it back to a boil and have a taste.
+- Add the ground meat and cook for 6 minutes and then add in the wine and stock.
+Bring it back to a boil and then lower the heat to let it simmer for about 10 minutes.
+Have a taste.
 Add more salt and pepper to your taste.
 Give the corn starch solution a stir and pour it in and the sauce will thicken slightly.